 3. Damp-mop your floor

 Once you’ve used your laminate clear mix, damp-mop your floor using water or a minimal cleaning mixture.
-A sprayer is a good option – so spray a section at a time as you clean it before going to the next part.
+A sprayer is also a good option—spray a section at a time as you clean it before going to the next part.

 Do not steam clean your laminate floor as steam is too hot and will strip away the shiny finish on your laminate floor.

 You can wring your cleaning towel, piece of cloth, or even a traditional mop to get rid of excess water and just leave it a little damp.
 Allow it to air dry.
 Repeat the procedure for an extremely dull-looking laminate floor that may have had years of cleaner residue build-up.

 4. Polish Your Floor

 To buff your floor dry, use a dry cleaning cloth or dry microfiber cloth.
 Buff one section at a time before going to the next section to leave a nice shine on your laminate floor.
-Bluffing helps restores and rejuvenates the laminate shine.
+Buffing helps restores and rejuvenates the laminate shine.

 Why Are My Laminate Floors Dull and Streaky?

 Laminate flooring is beautiful and adds value to your home when taken care of correctly.
-But, what is the cause of dull- streaky laminate and sticky floor after mopping?
+But, what is the cause of dull, streaky laminate and a sticky floor after mopping?

-Here are the causes of Dull and streaks laminate floors.
+Here are the causes of dull and streaky laminate floors.

 A dull and streaky laminate floor is caused by dirt build-up, improper cleaning products, and cleaners residue build-up over time on your flooring.

 1. Use of Too Much and Wrong Cleaners

 The use of any cleaner without getting it right may cause a lot of problems on your laminate floor leaving them looking dull.
-In addition overuse of any cleaner, even the right one can lead to cleaners build-up, leaving the floor sticky even after mopping.
+In addition, overuse of any cleaner, even the right one can lead to cleaner build-up, leaving the floor sticky even after mopping.

 Test your floor cleaner first on a hidden area or check with a glass before using them on your laminate floor.
-I know it might be tempting to use more of the cleaners or soap cleaners to clean your floor, but it will leave your floor more messed up than clean.
+It might be tempting to use more soap to clean your floor, but it will leave your floor more marked up than clean.